Skip to content

 @next/next/no-assign-module-variablePrevent assignment to the module variable.

-@next/next/no-async-client-componentPrevent client components from being async functions.
+@next/next/no-async-client-componentPrevent Client Components from being async functions.

 @next/next/no-before-interactive-script-outside-documentPrevent usage of next/script's beforeInteractive strategy outside of pages/_document.js.